she-code-africa/Backend-Initiative-Project/README.md

 The endpoints will be for Users, Movies, Rentals.

-Submission: Publish the APIs with Postman and share this too, do not forgte to include the link to the your level one task branch.
+Submission: Publish the APIs with Postman and share this too, do not forget to include the link to your level one task branch.

 Reviews will be done on Saturdays.